react-cosmos/react-cosmos/docs/README.md

   },
 ```

-Aside from the fixture information showcased above, each fixture object returned also contains a `getElement` function property, which takes no arguments. `getElement` returns the corresponding fixture element, which you can render in your own time, in any environment (eg. jsdom).
+Aside from the fixture information showcased above, each fixture object returned also contains a `getElement` function property, which takes no arguments. **`getElement` returns the corresponding fixture element**, which you can render in your own time, in any environment (eg. jsdom).
 Just as in the React Cosmos UI, the fixture element will include any decorators you've defined for your fixtures. `getElement` can be used for Jest snapshot testing.

 > The function is called `getFixtures2` because it supersedes a previous function that is no longer documented, but wasn't removed for backwards compatibility.